SFraissTU/BA_PointCloud/README.md

 ### What about point attributes other than color?
 Not possible at the moment.
 If you want to implement it yourself, see this thread: https://github.com/SFraissTU/BA_PointCloud/issues/9

+### Which Potree Converter version does this support?
+This should work with point clouds created with Potree Converter up to version 1.6.
+In 1.7 there will be updates which are not yet supported (you will probably only get a bunch of small black dots on the screen).

 #### Anything else?
 Please send me an email or open a github issue.
 Please note that I don't have a lot of time to work for this project, so I might not be able to fulfill every request, but I'm open to suggestions.